zzdtravel

 Cockscomb Basin Wildlife Sanctuary

-Cockscomb Basin Wildlife Sanctuary-November 2024
+Cockscomb Basin Wildlife Sanctuary-December 2024

 The Cockscomb Basin Wildlife Sanctuary is Belize’s most famous sanctuary and one of its biggest protected areas.
 This great swath of tropical forest became the world’s first jaguar sanctuary in 1984, thanks to the efforts of American zoologist Alan Rabinowitz.
 Today this critical biological corridor is home to an estimated 40 to 50 jaguars and a vast array of other animal, bird and botanical life.